ERNI-Academy/assets-serializers-abstraction/README.md

-# About
+# About Serializers Abstraction
-**Serializers Abstraction** define a contract and many implementations for working with many technologies for serialization
+Define a contract and many implementations for working with many technologies for serialization

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors)